 This often does, however, depend on the type of legal entity your business is classified as; local regulations, and other considerations that influence business owners' decisions.

+The following are common examples of businesses that need or strongly benefit from DBAs:

 Sole Proprietors who want to operate under a different name.